doneczka/problematic_loan_prdiction/README.md

 ## **6.0 Business considerations 👩‍💼**

 According to my simulation, if we replace the current model, which predicts bad loans with a 60% true positive rate, with my solution that predicts bad loans with a 68.7% true positive rate, we could minimize the loss from bad predictions by about 19%, from 12.4 million with the current solution to 10.1 million with my solution.

 Additionally, by alerting predictions with pred_proba of class 0 ranging from 0.5 to 0.65 based on my model, we could potentially minimize loss by another 5 million.
+This approach allows to identify loans that are at a higher risk of default but not severe enough to be flagged as bad loans.
+By identifying these loans early on, lenders can take proactive measures to mitigate the risk of default, resulting in even greater savings.

 ## **7.0 Final remarks ✅**